Skip to main content

 • Describe the location and anatomy of the thyroid gland

-• Identify the hormone produced by the parafollicular cells of the thyroid
+• Identify the hormones produced by the follicular cells and the parafollicular cells of the thyroid

 • Describe the location and structure of the parathyroid glands